-Group Category Statement Statement Use General-purpose statements (continued) SET SESSION Sets transaction attributes for a session.
-SET TRANSACTION Sets execution attributes for a transaction.
-Executing procedures EXECUTE PROCEDURE Invokes a procedure.
+Group Category Statement Statement Use Executing procedures EXECUTE PROCEDURE Invokes a procedure.
 Other RAISE ERROR Causes a user-defined error to occur and specifies the error number and text to be raised.
 Concurrency CREATE TABLE Defines the automatic locking strategy and implicit authority grants used for a table.
 LOCK TABLE Locks a table, explicitly overriding ALLBASE/SQL's automatic locking strategy.
 START DBE Defines the maximum number of transactions that can execute concurrently, when used with the TRANSACTION= parameter.
-Module maintenance DROP MODULE Deletes a module from the system catalog, optionally retaining authorization information.
+Module main Module maintenance DROP MODULE Deletes a module from the system catalog, optionally retaining authorization information.
 GENPLAN Places optimizer's access plan in SYSTEM.PLAN (from ISQL only).
 SETOPT Modifies access optimization plan used by queries.
 VALIDATE Validates modules and procedures.
-Application programming statements Single row data manipulations FETCH Retrieves a single row from an active set associated with a cursor.
+Application n Programming g Statements Single row da ata manipulations FETCH Retrieves a single row from an active set associated with a cursor.
 INSERT Inserts a single row into a table.
 SELECT Retrieves a single row not associated with a cursor.
+Bulk manipu lations BULK FETCH Retrieves multiple rows from an active set associated with a cursor.
+(See FETCH .)